 Located in Ohio and serving truck accident victims statewide, our experienced tractor-trailer accident attorneys know what evidence to look for to determine exactly why your crash happened.
 That's why we have such a strong track record of success.

 What are common causes of truck accidents in Ohio?

 Two other common causes of truck accidents we often encounter at our law firm include:

-- Overloaded trucks - A fully loaded tractor-trailer can exceed 80,000 pounds.
+- Overloaded trucks - A fully loaded tractor-trailer cannot exceed 80,000 pounds.
 By law, trucking companies must properly load the truck, secure the contents and not exceed state and federally mandated weight limits.
 A negligent trucking company or careless truck driver who fails to follow these regulations and overloads the truck puts the lives of everyone sharing the road at risk.

 - Truck drivers impaired by alcohol or drugs - There's absolutely no reason why a commercial truck driver should be drunk and operating a large vehicle on the highway.
 Drivers also have no excuse for abusing drugs - either prescription medication or illegal substances.
 The legal limit for being considered drunk while driving a commercial truck in Ohio is half compared to most other drivers.
 If drivers with a Commercial Driver's License (CDL) have a Blood Alcohol Concentration (BAC) over 0.04 percent, they're considered drunk and will lose their CDL license for one year in Ohio if convicted of driving under the influence.